 By way of a properly executed Trademark assignment agreement, a trademark is generally assigned.
 The agreement is related to the transfer of a trademark from the person who is the owner to another person.
 Therefore, while drafting the agreement, the following must be kept in mind:

 - Due to obligations defined in the agreement, the right of the owner of the brand should not be affected adversely.

 - It should be mentioned and determined in the agreement whether the Assignment should be with or without the goodwill of the business.

 - The purpose of the transaction must be kept in mind while drafting the agreement.

-Licensing of trademark is done by way of a license agreement.
+Licensing of the trademark is done by way of a license agreement.
 Licensing of the trademark may take place by way of a License Agreement.
-The trademark act of 1999 makes it clear that the registration of license agreement with the Trademark Registrar is voluntary and compulsory in respect of licensing of the trademark.
-However, it is better to get the agreement registered in case of licensing of trademark.
+The trademark act of 1999 makes it clear that the registration of a license agreement with the Trademark Registrar is voluntary and compulsory in respect of licensing of the trademark.
+However, it is better to get the agreement registered in case of licensing of the trademark.
 It should also be kept in mind while drafting the license agreement that the rights and duties of the licensee and Licensor must be determined and defined.
 This must be done to protect the right of both parties.
 Registration of licensing of a trademark is also important to secure the brand and protect against any misuse of it.
-This is necessary in the case of licensing of trademark.
+This is necessary in the case of licensing of the trademark.

-Assignment and Licensing of trademark are two important concepts.
+Assignment and Licensing of trademarks are two important concepts.
 While assigning and Licensing of trademark, the Licensor and licensee must come together and define the rights and obligations in an agreement.
 It would be correct to take expert legal advice while preparing the agreement to protect oneself.